gigaj0ule/system42/README.md

 Honestly it's the best thing ever.
 No really, you can automate your labor with this by making tiny robots or even a whole village of them.
-After doing that you can live your best life on starship earth.
+These robot villages can help you live your best life on starship earth.

 An install script is not written yet.